 So, let’s move onto the Aplio 400.
 This ultrasound is a slightly more feature-laden shared service system, which ensures that each examination yields optimal results.

-The Aplio 400 will meet your day to day demands with ease.
-It has been designed to grow with your practice as your patient workload develops or changes.
+Canon designed this system to grow with your practice as your patient workload develops or changes.

 Thanks to its software-driven raw data platform, you can add advanced clinical applications to the Aplio 400 at the time you need them.

 What are the extra options the Aplio 400 comes with?